jzeyl/SQL-Bigquery-Weather/readme.md

 # Objective

 This portfolio project demonstrates SQL queries, Python, and visualization with Tableau.
-The queries are called called in python code as strings, but also supplied here in a separate SQL file for easier visualization.
+The queries are called in python code as strings, but also supplied here in a separate SQL file for easier visualization.
 Dataframes are exported as csv and loaded into Tableau.

 # Tools
 SQL | Python | Tableau